Cardinal George Pell Can Win Appeal Against Convictions Of Sexually Assaulting Choirboys

-Cardinal George Pell may stand a good chance of succeeding at being granted an appeal against his convictions of sexually assaulting and penetrating choirboys, legal experts have claimed.
+Cardinal George Pell may stand a good chance of succeeding at being granted an appeal against his convictions of sexual assault of two choirboys, legal experts have claimed.

-Pell’s defense attorney Robert Richter said during the sentencing hearing on Wednesday that the appeal would be based on three key factors — unreasonableness, the prohibition of video evidence in the closing address, and composition of the jury, — and law experts said that while the last two didn’t appear convincing, Pell has a good chance at appealing on the basis of unreasonableness, according to the Guardian.
+Pell’s defense attorney Robert Richter said during the sentencing hearing on Wednesday that the appeal would be based on three key factors — unreasonableness, the prohibition of video evidence in the closing address, and composition of the jury.
+While law experts said the last two didn’t appear convincing, Pell has a good chance at appealing on the basis of unreasonableness, according to The Guardian.
 This key argument states that the jury delivered a verdict that wasn’t backed by the evidence available.

-As previously reported by the Inquisitr, the Cardinal, who held the title of the Vatican’s third most powerful official, was found guilty of sexually abusing two choir boys in the late 1990s.
+As previously reported by The Inquisitr, the cardinal, who held the title of the Vatican’s third most powerful official, was found guilty of sexually abusing two choir boys in the late 1990s.
 Pell, who is the highest Catholic Church official to ever go stand trial on sex abuse charges, left Rome in June 2017 to stand trial in Melbourne.
 And after the first trial was declared a mistrial following a hung jury, the subsequent retrial concluded after months of proceedings.
 But now, the 77-year-old is aiming at a successful appeal process.

 Vanilla.
 Vanilla.
 Vanilla.
 Same barrister who described my kindness to a complainant who'd never before disclosed his abuse as "flirting".
 He withdrew that abomination after Magistrate admonished him.
 I wonder, is he regretting "vanilla"? #Pell https://t.co/qWB04VIAH1